orangejuice/blog/data/activity/movie-不要抬头-2021/record.en.md

   subtitle: 2021 / USA / Comedy Sci-Fi / Adam McKay / Leonardo DiCaprio Jennifer Lawrence
 ---

-It cannot be considered excellent, quite a bit of drama, market/consumer-orientated, somewhat formulaic, which appears boring and rigid.
-Giving it three stars seems a bit low.
-In terms of the plot, the captivating dance and music scenes and the main character’s self-reflection, plus the hysterical moments are not bad.
-Overall, the story is very complete, provides closure and satisfies curiosity, rather than leaving an awkward cliffhanger.
-In terms of humanity coming to an end, we have reached an agreement.
+Not exceptional, somewhat dramatic, market/consumer-oriented, and rather formulaic, which makes it dull and stiff.
+Giving it three stars feels too low.
+As for the plot, the musical numbers and the male lead's frenzied moments of reflection are notable.
+Overall, the story is complete, offering an ending that satisfies curiosity rather than leaving an awkward cliffhanger.
+On the point that humanity is doomed, we agree.